truth-about-Jesus/truth-about-Jesus.github.io/Content/posts/exhausted.md

 Jesus understands and sees you.
 He says:

+\

-Matthew 11:28-30 (TCENT)
+_Matthew 11:28-30 (TCENT)_

-28 Come to me, all of you who labor and are burdened, and I will give you rest.
+28 "Come to me, all of you who labor and are burdened, and I will give you rest.

 29 Take my yoke upon you and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.